yenbuilds/my-operating-principles/yenbuilds-inspirational-ai-fear.md

 It rewards cognitive systems whose internal representations were already more advanced than their available tools.

-For these individuals, AI does not alter capability.
+For these individuals, AI does not simply alter capability - rather it potentially has a transformative effect.

-It removes the bottleneck that was suppressing it.